 - Rockland County Department of Mental Health

-Disabled residents who do not receive services from any of the above agencies may obtain certification through the Rockland Independent Living Center.
+Disabled residents who do not receive services from any of the above agencies may obtain certification through BRIDGES (formerly Rockland Independent Living Center).
 The final determination regarding eligibility rests with the certifying agency.
 Once a resident is certified, the applicant must bring the certification to the Rockland County Department of Public Transportation (Building T, Yeager Health Complex, Pomona.)
 Upon acceptance, a numbered photo ID card will be issued.

 Residents with disabilities may also be eligible for ADA TRIPS Service.

 When an applicant has been found eligible for Regular TRIPS service, that person will receive a packet of materials providing information on how to make reservations, the rights and responsibilities of riders, how to make complaints and other important information.